vrchat-community/vrc-oscquery-lib/Readme.md

 We're developing this implementation of the protocol for OSC app creators integrate into their own projects as we integrate it into [VRChat](https://vrchat.com).
 We're building it in C# targeting .NET 6 and Framework 4.6 so it will work in Unity as well as cross-platform .NET projects.

+## 🦜 Closed Beta Discord

+If you can see this message, then you are invited to join the conversation in the [VRChat General Testing Discord server](https://discord.gg/qqZKQabd).
+Note that you won't see the `#oscquery` channel until an admin sees you join and gives you access, which may take up to 1 business day.

 ## 🔨 Functionality

 This library implements almost all of the [Core Functionality](https://github.com/Vidvox/OSCQueryProposal#core-functionality) as described in the proposal: